skullzarmy/DiceForge-Docs/README.md

 ### 3.3. `/notation` – Use Dice Notation

 The `/notation` endpoint allows users to pass a single input string in standard RPG Dice Notation format.
-It can contain several roll commands in one string, for example: `"2d6+12 1d20"`.
+It can contain several roll commands in one string, for example: `"2d6+12 1d20 +2 !a"`.

 #### 3.3.1 POST